TEN-framework/ten-turn-detection/README.md

 **finished**: A finished utterance where the user has expressed a complete thought and expects a response.
 Example: "Hey there I was wondering can you help me with my order"

-**wait**: An ambiguous utterance where the system cannot confidently determine if more speech will follow.
-Example: "This conversation needs to end now"
+**wait**: An wait utterance where the user has explicitly instructed the AI not to speak.
+Example: "Shut up"

 **unfinished**: A clearly unfinished utterance where the user has momentarily paused but intends to continue speaking.
 Example: "Hello I have a question about"